samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 You convert raw materials into products of the same material.
 For example, you can fabricate a wooden bridge from a clump of trees, a rope from a patch of hemp, or clothes from flax or wool.

 Choose raw materials that you can see within range.
 You can fabricate a Large or smaller object (contained within a 10-foot [Cube](/sources/dnd/free-rules/rules-glossary#CubeAreaofEffect) or eight connected 5-foot Cubes) given a sufficient quantity of material.
-If you’re working with metal, stone, or another mineral substance, however, the fabricated object can be no larger than Medium (contained within a 5-foot Cube).
+If you're working with metal, stone, or another mineral substance, however, the fabricated object can be no larger than Medium (contained within a 5-foot Cube).
 The quality of any fabricated objects is based on the quality of the raw materials.

-Creatures and magic items can’t be created by this spell.
-You also can’t use it to create items that require a high degree of skill—such as weapons and armor—unless you have proficiency with the type of Artisan’s Tools used to craft such objects.
+Creatures and magic items can't be created by this spell.
+You also can't use it to create items that require a high degree of skill—such as weapons and armor—unless you have proficiency with the type of Artisan's Tools used to craft such objects.

 ---